ahmedaq/HCV-E2/README.md

 ## Usage
 1. Open MATLAB
 2. Run the script ```main.m```
+3. By default, all data files are provided to reproduce the results in the paper

-To visualizing the step-by-step procedure and the corresponding output
+For visualizing the step-by-step procedure and the corresponding output
 1. Download the html folder
 2. Open the ```main.html``` file in your browser